 The Gambia is a great place to visit, especially to escape Europe's winter, if you are after sunshine and beautiful, uncrowded beaches.
 However, as those of you who have followed me for a while will know from my previous posts, this wonderful, West African country has...read more

-This week's travel snap is a shot I took while visiting Arundel's Wildfowl and Wetlands Centre in West Sussex, England.
+I took this shot while visiting Arundel's Wildfowl and Wetlands Centre in West Sussex, England.
 There are many beautiful birds there to photograph but one of my favourite images from the day was of this mallard, a very common duck in England.
-I...read more
+I love how this shot has...read more

 Delivered monthly to your inbox with all my behind the scenes news, latest posts and giveaways exclusive to my subscribers.